CSC207-2022F-UofT/course-project-macrosoft/README.md

 9. [Closing Words](#closing-words)

 ## 🍿Introduction
 In this project, we aim to provide a platform for both customer and restaurant owners to place and process food orders.
-Customers are able to browse and search for the restaurant of their preference, add items from the menu of that restaurant, and place the order.
+Customers are able to browse and search for the restaurant of their preference, add items to the shopping cart from the menu of that restaurant, and place the order.
 Restaurant owners are able to upload and edit their menus, see the list of orders that have been placed and process those orders by changing the order status.
+Users of FOODQEE must verifiy their account before entering, thus we ensures all users are reliable and safe.

 More details will be introduced in the next few sections of this document.